AIxCyberChallenge/example-crs-architecture/docs/telemetry/README.md

 Learn more here: <https://opentelemetry.io/docs/specs/semconv/gen-ai/>

 Any OpenTelemetry-compatible library may be used to generate and submit this LLM telemetry data.
-If teams are using Python or Typescript, OpenLIT is known to work well.
+If teams are using Python or TypeScript, OpenLIT is known to work well.
 See OpenLIT documentation: <https://docs.openlit.io/latest/quickstart-observability>

 ```python